 Business innovation, besides being a buzz phrase we all love to hate, is also difficult to define.
-There is a plethora of advice revolving around one central school of thought:
+Most advice revolves around one central school of thought:

 Companies need to “innovate” if they want to achieve persistent growth and exist on the friendly side of disruption.